Fundamentals of UART Communication

 In this article, I will discuss Fundamentals of UART Communication.
 I plan to create a series of articles on UART/USART and implement the source code for different microcontrollers, e.g., 8051, pic, stm32, avr, and Arduino.

-So let’s start this article with an understanding of UART…
+So, let’s start this article with an understanding of UART…

-What is a UART?
+What is a UART/USART?

-UART is one of the most popular serial communication protocols that mainly relies on two wires: one for transmitting (TX) and one for receiving (RX), along with a shared ground connection.
+Unlike synchronous protocols like SPI or I2C, UART transmits data bit by bit using only two lines.
+That means UART mainly relies on two wires: one for transmitting (TX) and one for receiving (RX), along with a shared ground connection.

 Fundamentals of UART communication